Sole Trader vs Limited Company for New Amazon Sellers in 2021

 As a sole trader your business money and your money are basically one and the same.
 You can transfer to and from your personal account and in fact you don’t even have to use a separate account for your business.
 As long as you complete your self assessment accurately and pay the correct tax, you can pretty much do what you want with the money.

-With a Ltd company it’s not quite as simple.
+With an Ltd company it’s not quite as simple.
 You can’t transfer money around like that – this is the other side to having a legally separate entity as the company’s assets and profits legally belong to the company, not you as the owner.

-There are basically 3 ways to legally pay yourself from a Ltd company and they are 1) salary, 2) dividends and 3) director’s loans and it must always be properly recorded and accounted for.
+There are basically 3 ways to legally pay yourself from an Ltd company and they are 1) salary, 2) dividends and 3) director’s loans and it must always be properly recorded and accounted for.

-Simplified and Cheaper Accounting and Paperwork
+Simplified and Cheaper Paperwork and Accounting For Amazon Sellers: UK

 As a sole trader your accounting requirements are incredibly simple – you keep your own records and complete a yearly self assessment and that’s pretty much it!
 It’s something you can easily do yourself or with the help of very basic software.

-With a Ltd company on the other hand it’s much more complex.
+With an Ltd company on the other hand it’s much more complex.
 There are specific requirements in place on how you store your accounts and the records you have to keep to complete your annual Confirmation Statement and Company Tax Return.

 While it’s technically not legally required, you’ll have to hire an accountant to handle this all for you.
 The cost can vary hugely but realistically you’re looking at £100 a month to get this taken care of by a professional.
 It’s far from a huge expense but at the same time it’s still a lot more than the £0 a year it costs to do your self-assessment and even if you’re like me and hate any form of accounting and would much rather outsource it all, there are a number of companies that offer to complete your self-assessment for £120, so about ten times less.